gazatem/MyBooks/README.md

 # MyBooks
-A sample android application developed.
+A sample android application

+Check for base script branch for stable release